Recent Storm Damage Posts

 Having a quick reference for what to do, how to do it, and who to call provides solutions in advance of an emergency so that during the emergency you are "Ready for whatever happens."

-When Storms hit Eastern Main Line/Bala Cynwyd, SERVPRO is ready!
+When Storms hit King of Prussia, SERVPRO is ready!

 2/2/2021 (Permalink)

-SERVPRO of Eastern Main Line/Bala Cynwyd specializes in storm and flood damage restoration.
+SERVPRO of King of Prussia specializes in storm and flood damage restoration.
 Our crews are highly trained and we use specialized equipment to restore your property to its pre-storm condition.

 Faster Response